 - 1. Conduct on the basis of sex that satisfies one or more of the following: - a.
 Quid Pro Quo: An employee of Northwestern College conditions the provision of an aid, benefit, or service upon an individual's participation in unwelcome sexual conduct; - b.
-Hostile Environment: Unwelcome conduct on the basis of sex that is so severe, pervasive and objectively offensive that it effectively denies a person equal access to a College education program or activity, including work.
-(Note: Alleged conduct that meets this criteria will be addressed through the Title IX resolution process, Process A. Unwelcome conduct on the basis of sex that is so severe or pervasive and objectively offensive that it effectively denies a person equal access to a College education program or activity, including work, still constitutes discriminatory sexual harassment.
+Hostile Environment: Unwelcome2 conduct on the basis of sex that is so severe, pervasive and objectively offensive that it effectively denies a person equal access to a College education program or activity, including work.
+(Note: Alleged conduct that meets this criteria will be addressed through the Title IX resolution process, Process A. Unwelcome3 conduct on the basis of sex that is so severe or pervasive and objectively offensive that it effectively denies a person equal access to a College education program or activity, including work, still constitutes discriminatory sexual harassment.
 Alleged conduct that meets this definition will be addressed outside of the Title IX resolution process under Process B). - 2.
 Sexual Assault: One of the following offenses in which one has or attempts to have sexual contact or sexual penetration with another individual without their consent: - i.
 Rape: the penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person without consent of the victim; - ii.
 Fondling: the touching of the private body parts of another person for the purpose of sexual gratification without consent of the victim; - iii.
 Incest: sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law; or - iv.
 Statutory rape: sexual intercourse with a person who is under the statutory age of consent. - 3.
 Dating Violence: Violence committed by a person who has been in a romantic or intimate relationship with another.
 The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. - 4.
 Domestic Violence: Felony or misdemeanor crime of violence committed by: - i.
 Current or former spouse or intimate partner of the victim; - ii.
-Person with whom the victim shares a child in common; - iii.
-Person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; - iv.
-Person similarly situated to a spouse of the victim under the laws of the State of Iowa or the jurisdiction in which the incident reported occurred; and - v.
-Any other person against an adult or youth victim who is protected from that person's act under the laws of the State of Iowa.
+Person with whom the victim shares a child in common;

-&lt;sup>2 Unwelcomeness is subjective and determined by the Complainant (except when the Complainant is below the age of consent).
+2 Unwelcomeness is subjective and determined by the Complainant (except when the Complainant is below the age of consent).
 Severity, pervasiveness, and objective offensiveness are evaluated based on the totality of the circumstances from the perspective of a reasonable person in the same or similar circumstances ("in the shoes of the Complainant"), including the context in which the alleged incident occurred and any similar, previous patterns that may be evidenced.